A idiomatic ClojureScript interface to HTML5 Storage.

 ; #action "{:kind :write-code, :payload {:language :clojurescript}}"

-Now that our type is serializable we can make it deserializable by writing a function that is able to read its literals and create an instance of Action.
-After doing this we will extend the reader to be able to read our custom type’s tagged literals.
+that is able to read its literals and create an instance of Action.
+After doing this

 (require '[cljs.reader :as reader])